UST-QuAntiL/qhana-plugin-runner/README.md

 Run `poetry env use python3.14` once, then `poetry install` to install dependencies.

 The `pytket_qulacsBackend-simulator` plugin is disabled by default via `DISABLED_PLUGINS` because `qulacs` still has no Python 3.14 wheel.
+On Windows, `classical-k-medoids` is also disabled by default because `scikit-learn-extra` currently falls back to a native build there.
 If an environment variable specified in `.flaskenv` should be changed locally add a `.env` file with the corresponding variables set.

 ````{note}